 Also known as ‘We Intend To Cause Havoc’ if you’re not into that whole brevity shit, this band could be considered the fathers of Zamrock.
 Formed in 1971 in Zambia’s second-largest city of Kitwe, under a different name, Witch were the first band to release an EP, triggering a number of Zambian labels such as Teal Records, Zambia Music Parlour to start signing up local bands.

-The Witch line up changed frequently in the early days and featured and number of musicians who went on to record with other bands, building on the idea that the Zamrock scene was really a creative collective reflecting a time in the countries history.
+The Witch line up changed frequently in the early days and featured and of musicians who went on to record with other bands, building on the idea that the Zamrock scene was really a creative collective reflecting a time in the countries history.

 Witch’s records have an amazing raw, honest ‘surf rock’ style, with shredding guitar riffs, rich, melodic guitar solos and rhythmic keyboard lines all backed by simple but fitting driving drum beats.
 Records like Introduction’ showed off lead singer Emmanuel Jagari’s distinctive voice and vamp influence from the king himself James Brown.